wp-plugins/subscribe2/ReadMe.txt

 There are many scenarios in which to use new options, but here is an example:

-* Two separate WordPress pages, "Subscribe" that shows only Subscribe button, and "Unsubscibe", that shows only Unsubscibe button.
+* Two separate WordPress pages, "Subscribe" that shows only Subscribe button, and "Unsubscribe", that shows only Unsubscribe button.
 Both pages also have text that should help users in use of form.
-* In the widget, show only Subscribe button and post form content to page "Subcribe"
+* In the widget, show only Subscribe button and post form content to page "Subscribe"
 * In the Subscribe2 email template for new post, add text "You can unsubscribe on a following page:" which is followed with link to "Unsubscribe" page

 = I can't find or insert the Subscribe2 token or shortcode, help! =